SirRandoo/ColonySync/README.md

-# StreamKit
+# ColonySync

-StreamKit is a Twitch-integrated mod for RimWorld that enhances gameplay by connecting Twitch events with in-game actions.
+ColonySync is a Twitch-integrated mod for RimWorld that enhances gameplay by connecting Twitch events with in-game actions.
 The mod offers a plugin-friendly architecture, and optional web server, and efficient two-way communication between the game and external services.